gdmoney/quotes/README.md

 *****

+**"Most people are not just comfortable in their ignorance, but hostile to anyone who points it out."**
+-- Plato

 **"Children have never been very good at listening to their elders, but they have never failed to imitate them."**
 -- *James Baldwin*